p4535992/foundryvtt-downtime-dnd5e/wiki/Example-Macros.md

   name: "Activity Name",
   img: "icons/svg/book.svg",
   description: "",
   category: "", // The id of the category.
-Can be found in the "5e-training", "categories" flags
+Can be found in the "downtime-dnd5e", "categories" flags
   progressionStyle: "ABILITY", // "ABILITY", "SKILL", "TOOL", "MACRO", "FIXED"
   ability: "str", // ABILITY ONLY: any of the ability abbreviations
   skill: null, // SKILL ONLY: any of the skill abbreviations
   tool: null, // TOOL ONLY: this would be the ID of a tool on the actor's sheet
   fixedIncrease: null, // FIXED ONLY: this would be the flat value to increase progress by
-  macroName: null, // MACRO ONLY: this would be the name of the macro to run
+  macroName: null, // MACRO ONLY: this would be the name/id/uuid of the macro to run
   dc: null, // ABILITY,SKILL,TOOL: if set, this will have DC
   progress: 0,
-  completionAt: game.settings.get("5e-training", "totalToComplete"),
+  completionAt: game.settings.get("downtime-dnd5e", "totalToComplete"),
   changes: [],
   schemaVersion: 1
 };